Syniohora

 Park History

-Conservation interest in the Syniohora area was driven by recognition of both its natural values and the cultural significance of the Hutsul landscape.
-The national nature park was established in 2009 to protect the remaining old-growth forests from logging and to support continuation of traditional Hutsul land management practices that maintain meadow biodiversity.
-The park represents the integrated cultural-natural landscape approach to conservation, recognizing that centuries of traditional use have created ecological values that require continued human stewardship.
+The area now protected by Syniohora National Nature Park was developed beginning in 2001 as a sanatorium for a state energy company, before being transferred to state ownership in 2002.
+The national nature park was established in 2009 to protect the remaining old-growth forests and to support continuation of traditional Hutsul land management practices that maintain meadow biodiversity.
+[1] The park represents the integrated cultural-natural landscape approach to conservation, recognizing that centuries of traditional use have created ecological values that require continued human stewardship.

 Major Trails And Attractions